 Grills, meanwhile, let you cook faster which is the reason they are popular summer backyard party equipment.
 You can deal with a greater quantity of food with a griller in a shorter amount of time compared to a smoker.
 Then again, you cannot really beat the rich, robust taste produced by smokers.

-Now, if you are fond of cooking ribs, ham, brisket and other large cuts of meat, you can opt for a smoker because the it enhances them the most.
+Now, if you are fond of cooking ribs, ham, brisket, and other large cuts of meat, you can opt for a smoker because it enhances them the most.
 But for smaller meat cuts, you can opt for a grill since they do not take so much time to cook.